NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/Ethereum/README.md

     string  stringvar;	// Variable of String

     address addressvar; // Variable of Address - to store Ethereum Wallet Address or Smart Contract Address

+    address owner; // For assigning owner of the smart contract

     struct structvar {